 Agnes J. Johnson School has always had very active parent and community involvement.
 The threat of school closure encouraged a very dedicated group of parents to propose the opening of a Charter School.
 This Charter School is the work of dedicated team players who will serve the school community as the Founding Board of the Agnes J. Johnson Charter School.

-AJJCS will serve students in TK - 8 in a classroom-based model and will serve fewer than 20% of the entire school population in grades 9-12 in an independent study model.
+AJJCS serves students in TK - 8 in a classroom-based model and will serve fewer than 20% of the entire school population in grades 9-12 in an independent study model.

 We are dedicated to serving TK-12 students at AJJCS by providing a strong educational experience with rigorous core content including art, agriculture, animal husbandry, creativity and civic responsibility with high expectations, inclusive environment, familial support, and various innovative learning opportunities all meeting the State Standards.
 Students will emerge self-sufficient individuals capable of self-expression, effective communication, problem solving, and critical thinking skills with ability to succeed amidst the challenges of our changing world.